Mean Field Portfolio Games with Epstein-Zin Preferences: Abstract

 \section{Abstract}

 We study mean field portfolio games under Epstein-Zin preferences, which naturally encompass the classical time-additive power utility as a special case.
 In a general non-Markovian framework, we establish a uniqueness result by proving a one-to-one correspondence between Nash equilibria and the solutions to a class of BSDEs.
-A key ingredient in our approach is a necessary stochastic maximum principle tailored to Epstein-Zin utility and a nonlinear transformation.
-In the deterministic setting, we further derive an explicit closed-form solution for the equilibrium investment and consumption policies.
+A key ingredient in our approach is a necessary local stochastic maximum principle, applied to log-wealth, tailored to Epstein-Zin utility, and a nonlinear transformation.
+In the deterministic setting, we further derive an explicit closed-form solution for equilibrium investment and consumption policies.
+The strength of our approach is further illustrated by two special cases: (i) in the power utility setting without consumption, we obtain the same one-to-one correspondence as in Fu and Zhou \cite{Fu-2021} under exactly the same assumption, but without invoking the dynamic programming principle in Espinosa and Touzi \cite{ET-2015}; and (ii) in the power utility setting with both investment and consumption, we strengthen the correspondence result of Fu \cite{Fu2023}, by proving a genuine one-to-one relation in the BMO space, where both the equilibrium strategy and the associated BSDE components belong to BMO.

 {\bf AMS Subject Classification:} 93E20, 91B70, 60H30

 {\bf Keywords:}{ Epstein-Zin utility, mean field game, stochastic maximum principle }